44 GREAT ATTRACTIONS IN MOAB, UTAH

 ✮ Onion Creek - access via UT-128 east of Moab (near Fisher Towers); requires many water crossings (the water is usually low though)

-✮ Shafer Trail switchbacks and Potash Road - an extremely popular and scenic 35-mile driving route from US-191 to UT-313 (2-3 hours)
+✮ Shafer Trail switchbacks and Potash Road - an extremely popular and scenic 35-mile driving route from US-191 to/from UT-313 (2-3 hours)

-✮ Tusher Tunnel - access via Mill Canyon Road, which is off the west side of US-191 north of Moab
+✮ Tusher Tunnel - access via dirt road network off Mill Canyon Road, which itself stems from the west side of US-191 north of Moab

-Each of the above routes can normally be done with any stock SUV that has moderate clearance (or better) and also 4WD/AWD.
+Each of the above routes can normally be done with any stock 4WD SUV that has moderate ground clearance or better.
 All models of Jeep, Bronco, and 4Runner vehicles should have no problem on them.
 Subaru Outbacks and other AWD SUVs and crossovers should also be able to tackle most if not all of them under normal road conditions.
-If the above routes were easily accomplished by your vehicle adn you, the next routes I would recommend (which are usually designated as 'intermediate') would be Secret Spire and Chicken Corners.
+If the above routes were easily accomplished by your vehicle, the next routes I would recommend (which are usually designated as 'intermediate' or 'moderate') would be Secret Spire and Chicken Corners.

 The most iconic 4x4 route in the Moab area is probably 'Hells Revenge'.
 This is a highly technical route that is entirely on slickrock.
 You should have offroad experience and a highly capable, high-clearance vehicle.
 On a 1-10 technical scale, Hells Revenue is normally rated a 6 (high intermediate / advanced), although some optional features along the route are rated even higher (e.g. Devil's Hot Tub).
 The scenery is fantastic and if you know where to look there's dinosaur tracks too.

 One of the classic intermediate-level 4x4 routes in the Moab area is 'Fins and Things'.
 Most higher-end model Jeeps (e.g. Rubicon) and Broncos (e.g. those with the Sasquatch package) can complete this trail.
 Some base models may not be appropriate though.
-It is recommend that you try some easier 4x4 trails in the Moab area first.
+If you have a base model, it is recommend that you try some easier 4x4 trails in the Moab area first.

-Several companies in Moab offer Jeep, Bronco, and ATV/ORV/UTV rentals.
-It is recommended that you reserve well in advance, especially for weekends and also during major offroading events (e.g. Jeep Safari).
+Several companies in Moab offer Jeep, Bronco, and ATV/ORV/UTV rentals, including Jenn's Jeeps (which is what I use).
+It is recommended that you reserve well in advance, especially for weekends and also during major offroading events (e.g. Jeep Safari, which is typically the week before Easter).
 There are also several companies that offer outstanding guided 4x4 tours, including popular Hummer sunset tours of 'Hells Revenge'.
-For the ultimate fun, sign up for a guided UTV/ORV tour.
+For the ultimate level of fun, sign up for a guided UTV/ORV tour.

 |